petazeta/youronlineshop/README.txt

 5 - Give write permisions to the folder catalog/images/small (To allow upload product images).
 6 - For further database control install the complement DbManager: https://sourceforge.net/projects/freshhh-dbmanager/ .

+ADVISE: If you got any problem with the installation or the software doesn't work in your system please contact us at: melchorherrera@gmail.com.

 *****************
 *Getting started*
 *****************